 Citizen Kane is certainly one of the greatest films ever made, but I do not consider it to be the greatest film ever made.
 It is a very well crafted film.
 It is also certainly one to study on a technical level if you want to get into filmmaking.
 It is a film that I like and admire a great deal.
 Orson Welles knew what he was doing and this film stands as a testament to his skills as a filmmaker.

 Palewriter asks me to name my favourite Noir films.

-Murder My Sweet(1944), Daybreak(1948),Pickup On South Street, Cry Of The City, The Long Memory, Kiss Me Deadly, The Narrow Margin, Double Indemnity, Stray Dog, The T-Men, The Big Heat, Out Of The Past, The Postman Always Rings Twice(1946), Brighton Rock, The Big Sleep, On Dangerous Ground,The Lady From Shanghai, Vertigo, The Dark Corner, Laura, Body Heat, Riffi, The Big Combo, This Gun For Hire.
+Murder My Sweet(1944), Daybreak(1948),Pickup On South Street, Cry Of The City, The Long Memory, Kiss Me Deadly, The Narrow Margin, Double Indemnity, Stray Dog, The T-Men, The Big Heat, Out Of The Past, Woman On The Run, The Postman Always Rings Twice(1946), Brighton Rock, The Big Sleep, On Dangerous Ground,The Lady From Shanghai, Vertigo, The Dark Corner, Laura, Body Heat, Riffi, The Big Combo, This Gun For Hire.

 No Nonsense With Nuwansen asks me to pick my favourite film from his list of five favourite films.
 His films are Roman Holiday, Call Me By Your Name, Rebecca,Gone With The Wind and Casablanca.

 I think it will have to be a tie between Gone With The Wind and Roman Holiday!

 Gone With The Wind is one of the greatest screen epics with so much to enjoy in it.
 Vivien Leigh’s performance as the determined Scarlett is one for the ages.
 It’s a film that I love to watch for the characters, I find that the film really captures the change they go through due to the events that happen to them.
 The costumes, the scope of the film, the use of Technicolor and the music are all stunning.